For Individuals, Couples and Families

 4. Do your best to release the four feel-good chemicals, which are dopamine, serotonin, oxytocin, and endorphins.

 5. Doing your best to stay in the moment can help you from spiraling down a negative unknown future.
 If you do look forward, a little bit of hope can help.
 Planning little things to look forward to helps to release dopamine.
 At my house, we look forward to Friday night nachos and a movie.
 Simple but effective.
 Plan a drive.
-Talk about what trips you will take when it will be safer to do so.
+Talk about what trips you will take.
 Take a small step toward a goal.

 6. Endorphins are released with activity.
-Look into your own exercise toolbox to see what you can use, maybe you will find it is walking, running, calisthenics, dancing or Zumba.
+Look into your own exercise toolbox to see what you can use, maybe you will find it is walking, running, calisthenics, dancing or yoga.

 7.Oxytocin can be released by touch.
-This can be difficult for single people who used to be able to get a massage to release it.
-Self-massage can help.
-For those quarantined with others, hugs are effective.
+This can be difficult for single people.
+Remember you can get a massage to release it.
+Self-massage can also help.
+Hugs are very effective.
 Try five a day.
 Also, according to Dr. Joe Dispenza, deep breathing while visualizing your heart can help.

 8. Seratonin is normally released when the sun comes out in the morning and melatonin is released when it gets dark.
 Serotonin gives you energy and melatonin can make you tired.
 Seratonin is what is stimulated in some antidepressants.
 When sleep patterns are off so is the normal pattern of serotonin and melatonin.
 Some people who are very anxious feel better waking up in the afternoon because the serotonin from light exacerbates the anxiety with excess energy.
 And they are more productive when melatonin is released because it is more calming.
 If you are having trouble sleeping, try turning off the light in the evening and using candles or the light of your electronics with the blue light turned off.